Decluttering and maximising space

 As the cost of renting and buying homes has increased over recent years, we’re finding that space has become a premium and small space style is becoming a key focus.
 By decluttering your home, you may well find that you have much more usable space than you realised!

 The idea of a complete overhaul can be overwhelming, so it’s important to create a plan before jumping in at the deep end.
 Deciding on the best process for you is crucial, so make sure you know where you’re going to start before sorting through piles of belongings and creating an even bigger mess than you started with!

 One of the best ways of working through the home is focusing on a single room at a time, and starting by going through all the items in the room – decide whether to keep, donate, recycle or throw away each item.
 If an item hasn’t been used or looked at for months, do you really need it?

 Once you’ve decided on the items you’re keeping, each of these items needs a home.
 If you can’t find a home for it, it needs to go!
 This is where clever storage and furniture choices come into play.

 Storage solutions to help declutter your home

 Although we would all love to have a home as clear from clutter as Marie Kondo and the picture perfect interiors we see on Instagram, it’s not always feasible.
-From children’s toys in the living room, to Christmas decorations, a bed for occasional guests, or your summer wardrobe, there are some things that you just can’t part with.
+From children’s toys in the living room, to your winter wardrobe now crammed at the back of your drawers, there are some things that you just can’t part with.